Javascript is not enabled.

 gwynethpaltrow/Instagram

-During a recent Q&A session on Instagram, the golden-haired Goop queen (who was pictured on the town with some conspicuous grow out) was asked by a fan, “Are [you] growing in to your natural grey hair?
+During a Q&A session on Instagram, the golden-haired Goop queen (who had been pictured on the town with some conspicuous grow-out) was asked by a fan, “Are [you] growing in to your natural grey hair?
 Which is beautiful btw.”
 The candid actress didn’t skip a beat.
-“I don't know,” Paltrow grinned.
+“I don’t know,” Paltrow grinned.
 “I’ve just been lazy over the summer.”

-Paltrow, 50, joins a parade of stars embracing the au naturel look.
-This summer, bombshell actress Salma Hayek, 56, took to Instagram to show off a glimmery swash at her temple and offer up some sage advice: “Here is a tip to cover your white hair without dyeing it … don’t wear your glasses on your hair!!!
+Paltrow, 51, joins a parade of stars embracing the au naturel look.
+Bombshell actress Salma Hayek, 57, took to Instagram to show off a glimmery streak at her temple and offer up some sage advice: “Here is a tip to cover your white hair without dyeing it … don’t wear your glasses on your hair!!!
 Bring on the wisdom.”

 Saying bye-bye to the dye